Grow Dieffenbachia for Fabulous FoliageLearn how to transform your indoor decor with this showy, easy-to-grow houseplant.

 Like most tropical houseplants, dieffenbachias prefer moderate to high humidity.
 In drier areas of the home, you can keep your plants hydrated by misting the leaves, setting them on a tray filled with pebbles and water, or grouping your dieffenbachia with other houseplants.

-Use a well-draining potting mix that has good moisture retention, such as Ivy May Redwoods.
+Use a well-draining potting mix that has good moisture retention.

 DIEFFENBACHIA PLANT CARE